Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://tunebat.com/Analyzer use this to analyze BPM. take this as a grain of salt
 - https://www.justinguitar.com/tap-tempo-bpm-tool use this to tap tempo.
 - http://www.troubleshooters.com/codecorn/lua/luaif.htm orcks the Lua how to comparisons if.
+- https://gamebanana.com/mods/44345 Sarvente Mid Fight masses. please ask permission somewhere so we can build Ku Tetap Cinta Yesus with Sarvente as the flute here.

 # in event of git merge conflict
 use VScode and Github desktop!